densechen/densechen.github.io/README.md

 ### usefull scripts

-[auto-docker-installer](scripts/docker-installer.sh): Usefull script to isntall docker and docker-nvidia on ubuntu-16.04.
+[auto-docker-installer](scripts/docker-installer.sh): Usefull script to install docker and docker-nvidia on ubuntu-16.04.